 Policy Name: Chemical Spill Discharge Response

-Responsibility for Maintenance: Campus Safety and Security
+Responsibility for Maintenance: Sustainability and

 Most Recent Changes: January 31, 2011

 I. Policy Statement

 and discharges of chemicals, including petroleum products, have the potential